 TGbe editor: Please modify the subclause 35.3.15.8.2 AP assisted medium synchronization recovery procedure as follows

 35.3.15.8.2 AP assisted medium synchronization recovery procedure

+AP assisted medium synchronization recovery procedure is a mechanism that aims to help the non-AP STA that has lost medium synchronization to obtain the transmission opportunity without causing the collision with the existing transmission. (#CID 6991)

 An AP affiliated with an AP MLD with dot11AAROptionImplemented equals to true shall set the AAR Support subfield in the MLD Capabilities field in a Basic Multi-Link element it transmits to 1; otherwise the AP shall set the AAR Support subfield to 0.

-A non-AP STA affiliated with a non-AP MLD with dot11AAROptionImplemented equals to true and that belongs to an NSTR link pair may transmit the AAR Control subfield in a frame to its associated AP affiliated with an AP MLD if it has received a Basic Multi-Link element from the AP with the AAR Support subfield equal to 1.
-The AAR Control subfield transmitted by a STA affiliated with a non-AP MLD carries the link identifier of another AP affiliated with the same AP MLD to solicit the other AP to transmit a Trigger frame to the other non-AP STA affiliated with the same non-AP MLD that belongs to the same NSTR link pair .
+A STA affiliated with a non-AP MLD with dot11AAROptionImplemented equal- to true and that belongs to an NSTR link pair shall transmit the AAR Control subfield in a frame that solicits the immediate response (#CID 4239) to its associated AP affiliated with an AP MLD if it has received a Basic Multi-Link element from the AP with the AAR Support subfield equal to 1 and the other STA that belongs to the NSTR link pair and has lost medium synchronization intends to transmit a frame. (#CID 6991) The AAR Control subfield transmitted by the STAshall carry the link identifier(s) of theother AP(s) affiliated with the same AP MLD, each of which is solicited to transmit a Trigger frame to the other STA that belongs to the same NSTR link pair (#CID 6926, 4729, 8219).
+The AAR Control subfield transmitted by the STA shall not carry the link identifier of its associated AP. (#CID 6991)

+Note: a non-AP STA does not transmit the AAR Control subfield in a frame if the other non-AP STA that belongs to the same NSTR link pair has set the UL MU Disable subfield to 1 or set the UL MU Disable subfield to 0 and set the UL MU Data Disable subfield to 1. (#CID 4755)

+An AP shall not transmit the AAR Control subfield in a frame to its associated non-AP STAs. (#CID 4239)

-The other AP affiliated with the AP MLD should transmit a Trigger frame to the other non-AP STA affiliated with the non-AP MLD to solicit an UL PPDU if the AP MLD supports reception of the AAR Control subfield and the other AP does not have frame exchanges already scheduled with another STA.
+Each of the other AP(s) affiliated with the AP MLD shall (#CID 7525, 6322)schedule for a transmission a Trigger frame to the other STA affiliated with the non-AP MLD to solicit an UL frame (#CID 4240) after the AP affiliated with the same AP MLD received the AAR Control subfield in a frame that carries the link identifier(s) of the other AP(s) if it does not have frame exchanges already scheduled with another STA.(#CID 6926, 4731)

 A non-AP STA with dot11AAROptionImplemented equals to false shall not transmit a frame containing an AAR Control subfield to its associated AP.